IN PERSON: An Interview With Markus Bühler – Associate Director of Watch and Movement Assembly At IWC

 Before we said goodbye, we had to ask Markus if he had ever been to Australia before.

 “No, no unfortunately not.
-I have to do this this!
+I have to do this!
 It’s funny, you know I’m absolutely a fan of these gold mining guys (Talking about the reality show, Aussie Gold Hunters) who are looking for gold with these detectors in these fields.
 I have to get down there one day!”

 We hope he does make it down to see us one day, and as we were able to see his part of the world during our visit to the IWC Manufacture in Schaffhausen, it would be great to host him in ours.
 But before we say our final goodbyes, we need to ask the ultimate watch question – what watch are you wearing today?